gemini3d/gemini3d/Readme.md

 [GitHub Issue](https://github.com/gemini3d/gemini/issues)
 if you experience difficulty with GEMINI.

-Generally, the Git `master` branch has the current development version and is the best place to start, while more thoroughly-tested releases happen regularly.
+Generally, the Git `main` branch has the current development version and is the best place to start, while more thoroughly-tested releases happen regularly.
 Specific releases corresponding to published results are generally noted in the corresponding journal article.

 ## Platform agnostic